asafdav/ng-clip/README.md

 1. Add ng-clip.js to your main file (index.html)

-2. Use [bower](http://bower.io) to obtain the latest version ZeroClipboard from the official repository. if you are missing bower, use npm(Node package manger) to obtain it with:
+2. Use [bower](http://bower.io) to obtain the latest version ZeroClipboard from the official repository. if you are missing bower, use npm(Node package manger) to obtain it with the following command:
 ```
 npm install -g bower
 ```